 Knead: Turn the mixture onto the counter and gently knead until all the ingredients are combined.
 You can now wrap it in plastic wrap and place in refrigerator to chill or use right away.
 It’s best to chill though.
 I chilled mine for about 15 minutes to make it easier to handle.

-Rolling: Sprinkle counter with a small pinch of flour and roll out pie crust.
-You can make small pies like I did this time, or divide dough in half and make 2 regular pie crusts.
+Rolling: Sprinkle the counter with a small pinch of flour and roll out the pie crust (make sure you have a rolling pin).
+You can make small pies like I did this time (this is a great set for all sized pies!), or divide dough in half and make 2 regular pie crusts.

 Mini Pumpkin Mousse Pie with Meringue (using Yellow Cake Mix)